Weak passwords are a big flaw in computer security due to a lack of "entropy"

 Diceware is a trademark of Arnold Reinhold.

-FAQ: Why not use LastPass or a similar product?
+FAQ: Why not use 1Password or BitKeeper or something similar?

-That said, there's no reason that Diceware cannot be used concurrently with LastPass.
-Personally,
+That said, there's no reason that Diceware cannot be used concurrently with a password manager.

 FAQ: What are some good use cases for Diceware?